SNU-HCIL/2020-Fall-DCCP/template/public/md/intro.md

 .row[
 .col-8[

-* All data in a computer is stored in sequences of 0s and 1s
+* All data in a computer is stored in sequences of `0`'s and `1`'s
-* Byte: just enough memory to store a letter or a small number
+* `Byte`: just enough memory to store a letter or a small number
-    * Divided into eight bits
+   * Divided into .red[eight] bits
-    * Bit: electrical component that can hold positive or negative charge, like on/off switch
+   * `Bit`: electrical component that can hold positive or negative charge, like on/off switch
    * The on/off pattern of bits in a byte represents data stored in the byte

 * The decimal prefixes `kilo`, `mega`, `giga`, `tera`, etc., are powers of 10<sup>3</sup> = 1000.